All Episodes

 I am a college student, and I'm going to be spending this upcoming semester in England.

-College students, you know, who are conservative have have enough issues with um the overwhelming liberal bias on college campuses.
+So I was wondering, college students, you know, who are conservative have enough issues with the overwhelming liberal bias on college campuses.

 Right.